The Daily Garden

 • Wash your hands and sanitize your garden tools frequently.

-• Invest in certified pest- and disease-free seeds, seedlings, and plants that are resistant to disease.
+• Invest in certified pest- and disease-free seeds, seedlings, and plants.

 • Quarantine all new plants.